cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

        :align: center
        :alt: Advanced product import in CS-Cart.

    A *preset* is a set of rules on how to interpret an imported file.
-It helps when the tables in importable files from a supplier are formatted in a way that doesn't comply with how CS-Cart stores the data.

 Once you configure a preset, you'll be able to import multiple files of similar structure without the need to modify each of them separately.

 #.
 Configure the import preset: choose a file (of CSV or XML format) that you'd like to import, and enter the name of the preset (you'll use it later to find it among other presets).